johngage/critical-infrastructure/content/post/cyberphysical-security-how-code-creates-but-weakens-the-built-environment/index.md

 draft: false
 featured: false
 image:
-  filename: featured
+  filename: screen-shot-2021-10-25-at-4.14.44-pm.png
   focal_point: Smart
   preview_only: false
 ---
 ### How systems are described as executable code

-Emergene of metadata systems to develop interoperability among disparate systems, e.g., Brick
+Emergene of metadata systems to develop interoperability among disparate systems, e.g., Brick, ASHRAE 223P;

+Need to capture the interrelationships as:

+* Composition: what contains what
+* Connection, or topology: what connects to what.
+Needs to capture direction of flow; direction of information; temporal order;

+  * Directed Acyclic Graphs for control
+  * Cyclic graphs for interactions

+Examples of existing systems for thousands of buildings

+* Resource Description Framework (RDF): graph nodes;

 ###### Chips